 Gibraltar-based firms that passport into the UK will not need to use the temporary permissions regime and will be able to continue to operate as they do now post-Brexit until 2020.
 The UK government will work closely with the Government of Gibraltar to design a replacement framework for after 2020.

 Firms will need to notify us that they wish to use the regime using our Connect system.
-Notifications will need to be submitted between 7 January 2019 and the end of 28 March 2019.
+Notifications will need to be submitted by the end of 28 March 2019.

 Firms should also have regard to the following directions: